biojava/biojava.github.io/wiki/BioJava:CookBook:DP:PairWise2.md

 delete, replace and gap extension (insert and delete are gap openings in the query or the target sequence, respectively).
 By dynamic programing the matrix elements, which are costs or scores, respectively, of the certain operation, is computed.
-The high scoring path through the matrix gives the best alignment.
+The high scoring (low cost) path through the matrix gives the best alignment.

 Alignments with different scores/expenses for gap opening and gap extension (affine gap penalties) consume significant more time and